-private mortgage insurance (PMI) protects the lender in the event that you default on your mortgage payments and your house isn't worth enough to entirely repay the lender through a foreclosure sale.
-Unfortunately, you foot the bill for the premiums, and lenders almost always require PMI for loans where the down payment is less than 20%.
+"Private mortgage insurance" (PMI) protects the lender in the event that you default on your mortgage payments and your house isn't worth enough to entirely repay the lender through a foreclosure sale.
+You pay the premiums, and lenders almost always require PMI for conventional loans where the down payment is less than 20%.

 Even if you haven't paid down your mortgage to one of these legal limits, you can start trying to get your PMI canceled as soon as you suspect that your equity in your home or your home's value has gone up significantly, perhaps because your home's value has risen along with other local homes or because you've remodeled.

-The exact procedures for getting your lender to cancel your PMI are largely in the hands of your lender -- or, to be more accurate, in the hands of the company from whom your lender buys the insurance (though you'll never deal with that company directly).
+The exact procedures for getting your lender to cancel your PMI are largely in the hands of your lender—or, to be more accurate, in the hands of the company from whom your lender buys the insurance (though you'll never deal with that company directly).
 You'll most likely need to:

-If your lender refuses, or is slow to act on your PMI cancellation request, write polite but firm letters requesting action.
-Such letters are important not only to prod the lender into motion, but to serve as evidence if you're later forced to take the lender to court.
-If court action becomes your best option, small claims court can be a good avenue, and you won't need a lawyer to accompany you.
-For more information, including how to write polite but forceful demand letters, see Everybody's Guide to Small Claims Court, by Ralph Warner (Nolo).
-(Or, for online information on going to small claims court, also see Nolo's Small Claims Court FAQ.)
+If nothing else works, and court action becomes your best option, small claims court can be a good avenue, and you won't need a lawyer to accompany you.
+For more information, including how to write polite but forceful demand letters, see Everybody's Guide to Small Claims Court, by Cara O'Neill (Nolo).
+Or, for online information on going to small claims court, also see Nolo's Small Claims Court FAQ.

 To learn more about PMI and other aspects of buying a home, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart (Nolo).